18F/development-guide/nodejs/README.md

 You'll want some basic web application hardening.

-[helmet](https://www.npmjs.com/package/helmet) includes several smaller middleware functions to set secure HTTP headers on your application.
+[helmet](https://www.npmjs.com/package/helmet) includes several smaller middleware functions to set secure HTTP headers on your Express application.

 If you're using any kind of user sessions, use [cookie-session](https://www.npmjs.com/package/cookie-session) for secure,